danielsularea/lily.work/work/_posts/2017-05-13-ibm-american-cancer-society.md

 Founded in 1913, the American Cancer Society (ACS) sought to raise public awareness on a subject that was, at the time, responded to with fear and silence.
 Since then, cancer deaths have [dropped 25%](https://www.cancer.org/about-us/who-we-are/our-history.html){:target="_blank"} in the United States and open conversations have become vital to a higher quality of life during cancer experiences.

-However, despite these advances in modern medicine and supportive care, [many](https://www.ncbi.nlm.nih.gov/pubmed/25180371){:target="_blank"} [studies](https://www.ncbi.nlm.nih.gov/pubmed/12923796){:target="_blank"} still show concern that lay understanding of cancer is suboptimal. *Patients and their caregivers lack the medical framework to fully comprehend and manage their cancer.*
+However, even with advances in modern medicine and supportive care, [many](https://www.ncbi.nlm.nih.gov/pubmed/25180371){:target="_blank"} [studies](https://www.ncbi.nlm.nih.gov/pubmed/12923796){:target="_blank"} still show concern that lay understanding of cancer is suboptimal. *Patients and their caregivers lack the medical framework to fully comprehend and manage their cancer.*

 {% include blockquote.html
   quote="Information acquired [in the 100 days following diagnosis] shapes and defines patients' perspective about their condition."